 Afternoon - Exploring The Ancient Ruins Of Rome

 After a hearty meal, make your way to the Ancient Rome.
 The Colosseum, also known as the Flavian Amphitheatre, is possibly the most well-known landmark in Rome and the world.
 It was used for gladiator contests and other public spectacles like animal fights, mock sea battles, etc. This oval amphitheatre, with ties to the Roman Catholic Church, was made entirely of sand, and could hold up to 80,000 spectators back in the day.
-At 157 feet, the Colosseum was also the tallest amphitheatre ever built, falling only 26 feet short of the Leaning Tower of Pisa.
-The Colosseum stands tall as an architectural marvel from a time long past and each nook and corner in its 6-acre area has a story to tell.
 Check out the best Colosseum guided tours available online and grab them at discount on Headout.

-- Going from the Vatican City to Ancient Rome should take you about 20 minutes, so factor that in if you have booked a tour slot.
+- Going from the Vatican City to Ancient Rome should take you 20 min, so factor that in if you have booked a tour slot.

 - The first Sunday of the month means free entry into the Colosseum, but we recommend not to go then because it is very crowded.
 Browse through the best Colosseum Skip the Line tickets to beat queues & crowds anytime, anyday.